kiranbandi/cbd-dashboard-ui/README.md

 The current version of the CBD Dashboard is live at :
 https://cbd.usask.ca

+### Issues,Bugs and Feature Requests
+If something doesnt work or you have noticed a bug please create an issue using the template provided alternatively you can also drop a mail to the developer contact address below.

+Since this project is supported by funding from the University of Saskatchewan we wont be able to support major Feature Requests unless they come through the official channels but if there is something tiny that you might want the tool to have please drop a mail to the contact address below.

+Also the current development history of the tool including new features that we are working on can be seen here - https://trello.com/b/SuLCQr1u/cbd-design-board

+## Contact
+This project is sponsored by the Emergency Department at University of Saskatchewan.

+For bugs, feature requests -
+Drop a mail to the developer at venkat.bandi@usask.ca or bvenkatkiran@gmail.com

+To get a demo of the tool -
+Drop a mail to the project lead Dr.Brent Thoma - brent.thoma@usask.ca

 ## Architecture

 Please read the design document and the site map provided below, to get an understanding of the base architecture of the project.